gantover/hydrogen/README.md

 2. Then, choose the type of material (full, cut-see-through), wireframe is an option that shows the vertexes.
 3. When done, press **add**.

+Once its added :
+- the visibility can be toggled on and off by the checkbox on the left side
+- the iso surface can be removed with **x**

 ### Output : Gui Selection

 You can either show: